Message from Chief Judge Brendan F. Murphy

 The Magistrate Court has no role in the execution of Writs.
 Please contact the Sheriff’s Office Civil Division at (770) 499-4641 for the latest information.

-Each situation is unique.
+Each situation is unique, and the CDC Order requires “best efforts to make timely partial payments that are as close to the full payment as the individual’s circumstances may permit” in residential nonpayment of rent cases.
 Contact an attorney, review your lease, or discuss partial payments with your landlord or management company directly.

 Magistrate Court does not handle residential property foreclosures.
 Please speak with an attorney or your mortgage company.